matthieugrieger/versebot/README.md

 Once that's done, run `versebot.py` and it should be running fine!

 ### Triggering the bot
 The syntax is now less strict than it was in the previous versions.
-Now, to trigger the bot all you have to do is post the verse in this format:

-`<desired book> <desired chapter>:<(optional) desired verse>`
+Here's some examples of ways to trigger the bot:
+* Bible chapter reference (ex. `Psalms 23`)
+* Bible verse range reference (ex. `John 3:16-17`)
+* Bible verse reference (ex. `John 3:16`)

+The bot will scan for verse references that follow the form outlined above.

 ## Authors
 Matthieu Grieger